callmeks/callmeks.github.io/_posts/2023-05-02-OWASP-Juice-Shop-Admin-Section.md

 ```
 - Difficulty: 2 star
 - Category: Broken Access Control
-- Access the administration section of the store.
+- Description: Access the administration section of the store.
 ```

 ### Method to solve